 d) Checking details on proposals and claims for all types of insurance

 e) Checking details of job applicants and employees

 How to find out more about credit reference agencies: You can contact the CRAs currently operating in the UK; the information they hold may not be the same so you may wish to contact each of them.
-They will charge you a small statutory fee (note that the information will be given for free if requested after 25 May 2018).
+They will charge you a small statutory fee (The information will be given for free).

 - CallCredit, Consumer Services, PO Box 491, Leeds, LS3 1WZ or call 0870 060 1414 or log on to https://www.callcredit.co.uk/